nostrocket/NIPS/Identity.md

 * `.Tags`
 	* ‼️`d` random hash
 	* ‼️`e` pointer to a Tree Ignition Event
-	* 🍌🔷`fee` `<event ID of state change event where this takes effect from>:<amount in sats>:<LUD16>:<Authorized zap reciept issuer pubkey>` Multiple allowed.
+	* 🍌🔹`fee` `<event ID of state change event where this takes effect from>:<amount in sats>:<LUD16>:<Authorized zap reciept issuer pubkey>` Multiple allowed.
-	* 🚀🔷`fee` amount in sats (paid to merit holders of the Rocket)
+	* 🚀🔹`fee` amount in sats (paid to merit holders of the Rocket)
-	* 🔷`checkpoint` the event ID of a state change event to be used as a checkpoint in the event chain.
+	* 🔹`checkpoint` the event ID of a state change event to be used as a checkpoint in the event chain.
 Multiple allowed.
-	* 🔷`maintainer` a pubkey that clients SHOULD follow for Tree Metadata Events in addition to the Tree Ignition Event creator.
+	* 🔹`maintainer` a pubkey that clients SHOULD follow for Tree Metadata Events in addition to the Tree Ignition Event creator.

 #### Client Validation
 MUST be Signed by same pubkey as the Tree Ignition Event or one of the `maintainer` pubkeys (can be nested).